NoahTN/Fetch-Coding-Exercise/README.md

  filling out the bowls grids with bar numbers (0 to 8)
  d. getting a list of weighing
  e.
 Clicking on the gold bar number at the bottom of the website and checking for the alert message
- 3. Codethe algorithm from step 1 which uses a set of actions from step 2 to find the fake gold bar The algorithm should populate and weigh gold bars until a fake one is found, click on a fake bar number, output the alert message, number of weighing, and list of weighing made.
+ 3. Code the algorithm from step 1 which uses a set of actions from step 2 to find the fake gold bar

+ The algorithm should populate and weigh gold bars until a fake one is found, click on a fake bar number, output the alert message, number of weighing, and list of weighing made.